Cycling74/max-api/ReadMe.md

 # Max-API

 This folder contains all of the support files you will need to compile an external object written in C/C++.
-It is distributed as a part of the [Max-DevKit Package](https://github.com/Cycling74/max-devkit).
+It is distributed as a part of the [Min-DevKit Package](https://github.com/Cycling74/min-devkit).
 Please refer to that package for additional documentation and best practices.

+As an alternative for traditional Max external development see the [Max SDK.](https://github.com/Cycling74/max-sdk)

 ## Overview of Contents